Penn Foster High School

 Fitness and Nutrition (1 credit)

-This course covers a wide variety of topics to help students understand the principles of physical fitness.
-Topics included are nutrition basics, developing healthy eating habits, the functioning of muscles, posture, the heart and lungs, strengthening body parts, flexibility training, preventing injury, and stress management.
+This course covers a wide variety of topics to help students explore the role that physical fitness and nutrition play in developing a healthy lifestyle.
+Topics included are nutrition basics, developing healthy eating habits, the functioning of muscles, posture, fitness programs, preventing injury, stress management, and goal setting.

 American History (1 credit)

-Discussion of people, events, and sociopolitical forces that have shaped America, from its discovery to the present.
+Discussion of people, events, and sociopolitical forces that have shaped America, from its discovery by Europeans to the present.
 Shows how American history affects today’s events and global conditions.

 Consumer Math (1 credit)